Aarya-Patel/reminder/README.md

 # Reminder
-This is a Reminder App created with React that allow you to keep track of your current list of things to do!.
+This is a Reminder App created with React that allow you to keep track of your current list of things to do!
+Check it out here: https://aarya-patel.github.io/Reminder/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).